 - Movements become more comfortable and coordinated.

 A certain level of anxiety is normal.
-However, if you find you are struggling with feelings of overwhelm, to the extent that they are affecting your day to day living, and are causing concern to you and/or those around you, then it’s important to ask for help.
+However, if you find that your feelings of overwhelm are affecting your day-to-day living, and are causing concern to those around you, then it’s important to ask for help.

-Healing happens in relationship, so contacting your counsellor or psychotherapist is a good place to start.
-Together you will be able to explore issues that could be triggering your anxiety, addressing them in a safe and supportive environment.
+Healing happens in relationship, so making an appointment for an initial consultation is a good place to start.
+Together we can explore issues that could be triggering your anxiety, addressing them in a safe and supportive environment.

 Through doing this inner work, it’s not unusual to come into contact with a little inner child who is hurting, feeling sad, and needs comfort.
 This inner child may be yearning for connection and understanding.
 By holding her/him gently, letting her/him know she/he is worthy of being loved, the anxious feelings may subside, as you grow in understanding and awareness.